AntonioDEM/powerlawlog_project/README.md

 Goldstein, M. L.; Morris, S. A.; Yen G.G.
 Problems with Fitting to the Power-Law Distribution.
 Phys.
 Condens.
 Matter, 2004, 41, 251-258, doi: 10.1140/epjb/e2004-00316-5.

 Fois, S.; Fadda, C.; Tonelli, R.; Sanna, M.; Urgeghe, P. P. Effects of the fermentation process on gas-cell size two-dimensional distribution and rheological characteristics of durum-wheat-based doughs.
 Food Res.
 Int., 2012, 49, 193–200, doi: 10.1016/j.foodres.2012.07.058.

+##Special Thanks

+Special thanks to [Marco Campus](https://it.linkedin.com/in/marco-campus-7797959/it-it?trk=people-guest_people_search-card) for letting me participate in this work and to [Enrico de Marinis (Zefram)] (https://www.facebook.com/zefram.zef)for suggestions for improving the matlab code

+For the contributions on matlab and LaTex codes, would like to thank: the [matlab community](https://www.mathworks.com/matlabcentral/fileexchange/), [Stack Overflow](https://stackoverflow.com), StackExchange [{TEX}](https://tex.stackexchange.com).